FumiKimura/Code_Everday/README.md

 Track my progress on study coding everyday

+# May 20th 2021

+My current interest is in compiler and lower layer of computers.
+Why?
+I am not sure, but one thing I can say is that I like to tear things apart and understand deeper level.
+Because of my interest in compilers, I am also interested in the WASM.

+But, my current level of understanding I can hardly understand about V8 JavaScript engine's execution context.

 ## May 19th 2021

 I have been working on the code chrysalis percourses and studying Jasmine test framework.
 At this point, I have handle the percourses, but I think I just need to get used to the higher-order function and how function being passed to other funciton.